We will pick you up from the port, airport or your hotel and start our tour.

 **Please note that all our licensed tour drivers are fully knowledgeable of the history of each monument in your tour's itinerary.
 However, by law licensed tour drivers are forbidden to enter any archaeological site and conduct tours.
 Only licensed tour guides are allowed to conduct guided tours on the archaeological site itself.
 Upon your request, a licensed tour guide can be booked for you at the archaeological site of your choice at an extra cost.

 Your Athens tour encapsulates intriguing history and modern Greece.
 If this is your first visit to Athens, begin with this unpressured tour designed to introduce you to the history and culture of Greece.

 Once you’ve finished your view, we’ll be off to the entrance to the Acropolis.
 Take your time touring the Parthenon, the Acropolis Museum, the Temple of Athena Nike and other sites on the 'Sacred Rock' overlooking the city of Athens.
 The entrance fee to the Acropolis is 12 euros per person.
-The fee includes five other archaeological sites: the Dionysus theatre, the stills of Olympian Zeus, the Roman Agora, the Greek Agora and the Keramikos.
+The fee includes five other archaeological sites: the Theater of Dionysus, the Temple of Olympian Zeus, the Roman Agora, the Greek Agora and the Keramikos.
 Our driver will help you sort out your priorities according to your personal interests.